A Must BEFORE Signing with Anyone, Or Releasing Any Product...

 You want an incentive?
 It is a fact, nowadays, whether you wish to attract an Investor, or a Label, or a successful Manager, or any legitimate and successful entity, you must show them that you are an up-and-running professional business.

 Simply put, if you, as an Artist want to sign with a Major or one of their "Subsidiaries", you must understand that the Companies will most likely sign Artists that they believe know what they are doing.
-Meaning, those Artists who have their biz/legal together, including drawing a large amount of fans to their concerts, creating, at least, a large buzz regionally, and selling at least 25-50,000 downloads and/or CDs on their own, with a great amount of YouTube views.
+Meaning, those Artists who have their biz/legal together, along with drawing a large amount of fans to their concerts, creating, at least, a large buzz regionally, and selling at least 25-50,000 downloads and/or CDs on their own, with a great amount of YouTube views.

 Then again, maybe you just want to DIY (do it yourself), and keep a good amount of control of your project.
 You can DIY with a good deal of persistence, work, and at least a good, basic knowledge of the Music Biz and the Internet.
 And actually, you may eventually profit money-wise and otherwise way more than if you were with a Major!